 The message here is simple – water security is becoming a major global concern and the solution involves our planet's population consuming much less meat.
 Or better still, none.

 The Nature article is here: http://www.nature.com/nature/journal/v488/n7410/full/nature11295.html

-Originally published on the Green Earth Group website.
+This article was originally published on the Green Earth Group website.

 Ronan Lee is a political consultant and former Greens MP and adviser.
 He has traveled extensively in Burma, observing the 2010 elections and meeting Aung San Suu Kyi in the days following her release from house arrest.
 A long-time vegetarian he advocated in Parliament for people to eat less meat because of the environmental benefits associated with this.
-He blogs and sometimes tweets.
+He blogs and sometimes tweets

 Attribution-NonCommercial-NoDerivs 3.0 Australia Licence